NationalSecurityAgency/ghidra/DevGuide.md

 gradle buildGhidra
 ```

-The output will be placed in `build/dist/`.
+The output will be placed in `~/git/ghidra/build/dist/`.
 It will be named according to the version, release name, build date, and platform.
 To test it, unzip it where you like, and execute `./ghidraRun`.

+__NOTE:__ Unless pre-built manually, the Eclipse GhidraDev plugin will not be included
+in the build.
+In addition, some other supporting data will also be missing.
+See the sections below for instructions on how to produce these components.
+You may also be able to copy some of these already-built components from a previous official distribution.

 ## Developing Ghidra